Consistent Robust Adversarial Prediction for General Multiclass Classification: Experiments

 where $\hat{y} = k+1$ indicates an abstain prediction, and $\alpha$ is a fixed value for the penalty for making abstain prediction.
 Throughout the experiments, we use the standard value of $\alpha = \frac12$.

-Similar to the setup in the previous experiments, we make 20 random splits of each dataset into training and testing sets.
-We then perform two-stage, five-fold cross validation on the training set of the first split to tune each model's parameter ($C$ or $\lambda$) and the kernel parameter $\gamma$ under the kernelized formulation.
+Similar to the setup in the previous experiments, we perform two-stage, five-fold cross validation on the training set of a random split of the dataset to tune each model's parameter ($C$ or $\lambda$) and the kernel parameter $\gamma$ under the kernelized formulation.
+We then make 20 random splits of each dataset into training and testing sets.
 Using the selected parameters, we train each model on the 20 training sets and evaluate the performance on the corresponding testing set.
 In the prediction step, we use a non-probabilistic prediction scheme for AL$^{\text{abstain}}$ as presented in Corollary \ref{col:abstain}.
 For the baseline methods, we use a threshold base prediction scheme as presented in \citep{ramaswamy2018consistent} with the default value of the threshold $\tau$ for each model ($\tau = 0.5$ for the SVM-CS, and $\tau = 0$ for the SVM-OVA).

 We report the abstention loss averaged over the dataset splits as shown in Table \ref{table-abstain}.
 We highlight the results that are either the best or not worse than the best with statistical significance (under the non-parametric Wilcoxon signed-rank test with $\alpha = 0.05$) in boldface font.
 We also report the average percentage of abstain predictions produced by each model in each dataset.
 Finally, we provide the summary for each model in terms of the averaged abstention loss over all datasets and the number of datasets for which each model is marked with boldface font in the bottom of the table.